 Arriving at camp with some knowledge under their belts can help counselors build confidence and can make the transition to camp as seamless as possible.
 For this reason, there is a great deal of value in incorporating virtual staff training into summer camp directors’ pre-camp plans.
 Camp directors are always looking for tips and ideas for training summer camp staff online.

-With these factors in mind, we sat down with Evan Heltay, the CEO and co-founder of Expert Online Training (EOT), to learn some best practices for camps looking to embrace online training for their counselors.
+With this in mind, we sat down with Evan Heltay, the CEO and co-founder of Expert Online Training (EOT), to learn some best practices for camps looking to embrace online training for their counselors.
 If camps are looking for anything related to virtual staff training, EOT is a valuable resource, but Heltay says there are plenty of ways that camps can DIY this process as well.
-Here are four suggestions, no matter which approach your camp chooses.
+Here are four suggestions, no matter which approaches your camp chooses.

 1. Lean on Experts and Existing Resources for Online Training

 The team at EOT has spent countless hours combing the camp community, and related resources, for experts who can add value and engage your team’s full attention.
 If you choose to create your own curriculum, an important tip to remember is that just because someone is a great camp director, it doesn’t mean they’re ready to conduct effective online training.
 Before you sign someone up to record a lesson or training, work with them to identify their strengths.
 Do a “screen test” to see if they’re comfortable in front of a camera.
 If they’re not, consider a podcast-style recording.
 Or, tap them to create handouts and find another trusted source to occupy the on-screen role.